-There is no gum for sale anywhere on the property, and the tour guides make a point of having everyone spit out their gum before they enter the high-speed elevator down into the cave.
+There is no gum for sale anywhere on the property, and the tour guides make a point of having everyone spit out their gum before they enter the cave.
 "To keep from attracting animals into the cave in search of food," we are told.

 In the Carlsbad Cavern's gift shop, the old shot glass souvenirs have been filled with wax and turned into holders for scented candles.
 Such is the fate of tourist attractions that are also World Heritage Sites.